-- Logical contradictions (cost = 100). - Assumptions (cost = $-\log(P(b))$) are penalized based on the probability P(b) of the belief b, where b is a belief that is not supported by instruction, observation, or antecedent beliefs. - Model fragment instances (cost = 2) are penalized to minimize the number of causal factors. - Model fragments (cost = 4) are penalized to minimize the types of causal factors. - Assumed quantity/state changes (cost = 40) are changes within a system that cannot be explained.
+- Logical contradictions (cost = 100). - Assumptions (cost = -log(P(b))) are not supported by instruction, observation, or antecedent beliefs. - Model fragment instances (cost = 2) are penalized to minimize the number of causal factors. - Model fragments (cost = 4) are penalized to minimize the types of causal factors. - Assumed quantity/state changes (cost = 40) are changes within a system that cannot be explained.